-Starting in 2018 Alexander Tutsek-Stiftung will support the International Summer Academy of Bild-Werk Frauenau e.V. for three years.
+Since 2018 Alexander Tutsek-Stiftung supports the International Summer Academy of Bild-Werk Frauenau e.V. for three years.
 The institution offers courses and workshops in the artistic training and work with glass.
 Since its foundation, it can survive only in that board members, staff, and lecturers compensate financial deficits by volunteering.
 The Alexander Tutsek-Stiftung support is intended to provide planning security and latitude to work out sustainable concepts to safeguard the future of Bild-Werk Frauenau.

 Bild-Werk Frauenau is a regional and international forum for glass and visual art in the glassmaking town of Frauenau in eastern Bavaria.
 The courses of the International Summer Academy and other workshops focus on artistic and technical work with hot and cold glass, supplemented by traditional and new creative methods above all in the visual arts.
 The Academy attracts artists from many countries of Eastern and Western Europe and the world.
 It enjoys worldwide renown for its creative atmosphere of exchange and its specific artistic profile.